Metric operations

 Proof

 The proof follows the one above very closely.
 The lower bound is got using the inequality: : which is reached for where if , if and otherwise .
-Again, the matrix is symmetric and indeed in (because since is diagonal, ) and thus is the unique solution of the problem (existence and uniqueness beeing given by the projection on closed convex sets in a Hilbert space).
+Again, the matrix is symmetric and indeed in (because since is diagonal, ) and thus is the unique solution of the problem (existence and uniqueness being given by the projection on closed convex sets in a Hilbert space).

 Metric optimization problem